 Roman chamomile is a perennial herb plant that grows close to the ground, with a hairy stem, feathery gray-green leaves and flowers that appear like miniature daisies, with yellow centers surrounded by white petals.1 The fragrant, apple-like scented flowers are used to produce the essential oil.

-Roman chamomile oil is described to have a warm, sweet, herbaceous but slightly fruity scent.
+Roman chamomile oil is described to have a warm, sweet and herbaceous but slightly fruity scent.
 It can be grayish or a clear light blue color with a watery viscosity.

 Uses of Roman Chamomile Oil